Built for indie filmmakers

 What should be verified before submitting?

-Why a route matters more than another list.
+Why the order matters more than another list.

 The problem is not finding festivals.
 It is knowing which ones are worth the fee for this film, right now.